16th Apr 2021

 Audio files: Audio files are edited using Audacity & are stored on my password protected computer during the retention period.

-My accounts are processed without disclosing my clients full name however if you pay me online your name will appear on my business banking accounts & records.
+My business accounts are prepared without disclosing my clients full name however if you pay me online your name will appear on my business banking accounts & records.

 For IT help & assistance or when my electronic devices require servicing or repair, I always use service providers who state they are GDPR compliant.

 The lawful bases for processing personal data at Mindbalance

 Mindbalance also uses ‘consent’ as the lawful basis to process personal data where consent for a client’s data to be processed has been obtained for a specific purpose/s as detailed in the consent form.
 A copy of this ‘consent’ is stored in the client’s personal file.

 Mindbalance requires your consent to contact you for specific purposes whilst providing you with the service or after your last appointment.